michaelWuensch/BitBanana/docs/REPRODUCE.md

 If an application available on the app store cannot be reproduced by using the given source code, it poses a significant security threat.
 In such cases, the developer could potentially add hidden code and vulnerabilities that may allow them to gain unauthorized access to sensitive user data or even steal their funds.

-## Verify Github release
+## Verify GitHub and F-Droid release
-Download or clone the source code from github.
-To verify the release files distributed with github releases, first build the APK:
+To verify the GitHub or F-Droid release, first build the APK from source.
+To do so, download or clone the source code from GitHub.
+Then execute the following commands inside the BitBanana source code folder:

 ```
-$ cd BitBanana/
 $ git checkout v0.8.8
 $ docker run --rm -v `pwd`:/project mingc/android-build-box:1.28.0 bash -c 'cd /project; ./gradlew assembleRelease'
 ```
-After executing this command, the built APK can be found in this directory:
+After executing these commands, the built APK can be found in this directory:
 .../BitBanana/app/build/outputs/apk/release/bitbanana-0.8.8_65-release-unsigned.apk

+Then download the release from [GitHub][githubrelease] or [F-Droid][fdroidrelease].
-Extract both, the just built apk and the apk downloaded from github release.
+Extract both, the just built apk and the downloaded release apk.
-Rename the folder of the created apk to "built", the other one to "official".
+Rename the folder of the built apk to "built", the other one to "official".

 Then run the following command: